+- Web-to-print

-- Web-to-print (for example, EFI Digital StoreFront) - MIS systems (for example, EFI PrintSmith Vision, Pace, and Monarch) - Make-ready and prepress systems
+- MIS systems

+- Make-ready and prepress systems

-A variety of protocols, including HTTP, MIME, FTP, and Windows file sharing, are used for referencing the content run lists (the actual content files of the job).
+Various protocols, including HTTP, MIME, FTP, and Windows file sharing, are used for referencing the content run lists (the actual content files of the job).
 In most cases, the protocol that you use to reference the content run list of a JDF job is determined by the JDF-submitting application that you use.
 To submit a job with a JDF ticket to a Fiery server, you need the JMF URL and Device ID of the Fiery server (see Job Submission > JDF Settings in Configure).